pavangarlapati97/Web-Projects/README.md

 Function Point Analysis(FPA) is used to make estimate of the software project, including its testing in terms of functionality or function size of the software product.

-                                        --**Allan J. Albrecht initially developed function Point Analysis in 1979 at IBM**-- --**The functional size of the product is measured in terms of the function point, which is a standard of measurement to measure the software application.**--
+                                        --**Allan J. Albrecht initially developed function Point Analysis in 1979 at IBM**-- The functional size of the product is measured in terms of the function point, which is a standard of measurement to measure the software application.

                                 Types of FP Attributes:
-Measurements                                 Parameters	Examples
+Measurements                                 **(Parameters	Examples)**

-1.Number of External Inputs(EI)              Input screen and tables
+1.Number of External Inputs(EI)              (Input screen and tables)

-2. Number of External Output (EO)            Output screens and reports
+2. Number of External Output (EO)            (Output screens and reports)

-3. Number of external inquiries (EQ)         Prompts and interrupts.
+3. Number of external inquiries (EQ)         (Prompts and interrupts)

-4. Number of internal files (ILF)            Databases and directories
+4. Number of internal files (ILF)            (Databases and directories)

-5. Number of external interfaces (EIF)       Shared databases and shared routines.
+5. Number of external interfaces (EIF)       (Shared databases and shared routines)